-The total amount of special assessments for special districts paid on June 30, 2020, was \$73,075.
+The total amount of special assessments for special districts collected for the year ended June 30, 2021, was \$77,076.
 Special assessments take many forms and are authorized to exist under various state codes such as Streets and Highways, Government, Health and Safety, Water, Public Utilities, and others.
 Certain special assessments may be authorized to be bonded.
 They can include both debt collection activity and fees for services provided by the special district.
 The County is not liable for this.
 Rather, the County acts solely as an agent for the special district, which is liable for the debt or providing the services.
 Accordingly, this liability is not reflected in these financial statements.
-The assessments are added to the tax bill in accordance with several state codes as mentioned herein such as Proposition 218.
+The assessments are added to the tax bill in accordance with several State codes as mentioned herein such as Proposition 218.